 But then buyers moved into the power position.
 They could access the information they wanted on their own online, anywhere and at any time.
 And they could delay engaging with the salesperson until they knew as much or more than the salesperson did.

 The marketer’s job is far from finished once someone becomes a customer.
 The real value comes from retaining and deepening the customer relationship over time.
 This may include selling complementary products to the customer as up-sells, as well as customer loyalty and retention.
-Just like a real-world relationship, you need multiple tracks for each buyer's personality and buying stage that listen to how the customer behaves, and adjust accordingly.
+Just like a real-world relationship, you need multiple tracks for each buyer's personality and buying stage that listens to how the customer behaves, and adjust accordingly.

 In contrast, email marketing still works really well, but the world is changing.
 The inbox is crumbling like never before.
 Marketers have to deliver their messages in more formats to multiple devices.
 And their messages have to be more relevant, delivered more frequently, and still make it into the buyer or prospect's inbox.